tablecheck/mongoid_archivable/README.md

 #### Disambiguation

+* This gem is different than [mongoid-archivable](https://github.com/Sign2Pay/mongoid-archivable), which moves documents to a separate "archive" database/collection.
+Cannot be used concurrently with this gem as both use the `Mongoid::Archivable` namespace.
 * This gem is forked from [mongoid_paranoia](https://github.com/simi/mongoid_paranoia).
+Can be used concurrently with this gem.
 See section below for key differences.
-* This gem is different than [mongoid-archivable](https://github.com/Sign2Pay/mongoid-archivable) (hyphenated), which moves documents to a separate "archive" database/collection.

 #### TODO